philipstubbs13/team_hopper/README.md

 # YouTube Trending Video Analysis

+## Tasks and Timeline

+* Update the status of the tasks on the team [Trello Board](https://trello.com/b/qjMY63WI/whos-doing-what) so we know who is working on what.

 ## Getting Started / Project Setup

 To set up this repository locally on your computer, perform the following steps: